Linear A: Other sources

+Minoan gold votive double axe or labrys, less than 4 inches tall.
+On the left blade is an inscription in Linear A, possibly an invocation to the goddess Demeter.

-While most of the recovered Linear A signs have come from tablets, libation tables and related ritual objects, and sealed documents, a number of very short Linear A inscriptions have been found in the Minoan area of operation, primarily in the form of potmarks and mason's marks.
+While most of the recovered Linear A signs have come from tablets, sealed documents, libation tables and related ritual objects, a number of very short Linear A inscriptions have been found in the Minoan area of operation, primarily in the form of potmarks and mason's marks.
 A problem is that it can be difficult to tell if a single-sign (or even doubleton) is Linear A, Linear B, or Cretan Hieroglyphs because of the overlap in sign use.
 Vessel sherds were found at Traostalos, bearing three signs in total.
 Four vase sherds were found at Thera with signs, as well as a ostrakon with one sign.
 A vessel fragment was found at Miletus.
 Two pithoi with very fragmentary inscriptions were found at Pseira.
 Graffiti has been found at places like Hagia Triada.
 A small clay ball with three Linear A signs was found at Mikro Vouni on the island of Samothrace.
 A small stone tab with two signs was excavated in Ayios Stephanos, Laconia.
 A silver hair pin and a gold ring, both with fairly long Linear A inscriptions, were found at Mavro Spelio in Knossos.
 At Armenoi a stone amulet was found in a tholos grave from the Linear Minoan IB period inscribed with a combination of two Linear A ideograms.

 A Linear A inscription was said to have been found in southeast Bulgaria.
 Another, somewhat more solid, find was at Tel Lachish.
 A Minoan graffito found at Tel Haror on a vessel fragment is either Linear A or Cretan hieroglyphs.

 Several tablets inscribed in signs similar to Linear A were found at Troy in northwestern Anatolia.
 While their status is disputed, they may be imports, as there is no evidence of Minoan presence in the Troad.
 Classification of these signs as a unique Trojan script (proposed by contemporary Russian linguist Nikolai Kazansky) is not accepted by other linguists.
 Two Linear A inscribed clay spindle whorls were also found at Troy.

+A rescue excavation in the modern village of Knossos produced what is described as the longest known Linear A inscription.